-You can install up to 64GB on our systems right now by using multiple 16GB sticks.
-We recommend going with a full 32GB kit, you won’t regret it!
+You can install up to 128GB on our systems right now by using multiple 32GB sticks.
+We recommend going with at least 32GB of RAM.

 The hard drive is where everything is stored – your operating system, files, music, etc…

 There are 2 types of hard drives – mechanical and solid state.
 Mechanical drives offer more space for less cost, but are slower.
 Solid state hard drives (also known as SSDs) are more expensive per GB but are much, much faster.